A man recorded sounds of gunfire during a video chat with a friend, company says

 Forensic audio expert Paul Ginsberg analyzed the recording and said he detected at least 10 gunshots – a cluster of six, followed by four.

-Attorney Chris Chestnut said he was surprised by the gap in shots.
+Attorney Chris Chestnut told CNN this week he was surprised by the gap in shots.

 “It’s the pause that gives most concern in a police shooting, especially with an unarmed victim, because at this point Mr. Brown is defenseless – he has no weapon,” said Chestnut, who represented the family of Jonathan Ferrell.

 Like Brown, Ferrell was an unarmed African-American man who was shot and killed by a white police officer.
 That incident occurred in North Carolina.